 The fifth stage of the dental implant procedure entails placing an abutment on the implant which has now fused with your jawbone.
 The abutment is screwed into the implant, and the dental crown will later be attached onto the upper section of the abutment.

 A temporary crown is then placed on the abutment after impressions are taken of each abutment in your mouth.
 4-6 weeks will then be needed for the gum to heal.
 During this time, a dental lab will be fabricating the permanent crown.

 Step #6: Permanent Dental Crown Placement

 This step marks the culmination of the entire dental implant process.
-During this dental visit, Dr. Kacos places the dental crown in Shreveport.
+During this dental visit, Dr. Kacos places the dental crown in the abutment.
 This process can take one of two variations.

 First, the crown can be cemented onto the abutment.
 Alternatively, the crown will be screwed onto the abutment.
 From a cosmetic perspective, cementing is the better option because no screw hole will be visible at the top of the crown.

 The crown you receive may be fixed or removable.
-Shreveport Dental Solutions explains that removable crowns have a metal frame that snaps into the abutment on the dental implant.
+Shreveport’s dentist explains that removable crowns have a metal frame that snaps into the abutment on the dental implant.
 You can remove the crown in order to clean it.